 1. When possible, plan vacations around slow periods.

-As a small business owner, you should be aware of the times of the year when your business slows.
+As a successful small business owner, you should be aware of the times of the year when your business slows.
 However, those slow periods might not always align with the best times to vacation at your destination of choice.
 For example, your slow period at work could fall during hurricane season in the Caribbean or bomb cyclone season in the Northeast.

 Slow periods for your small business also might not coincide with your children’s school vacation schedules.
 The busiest times for many vacation spots are during popular school vacation periods in the winter, spring and summer seasons.
 Then you are faced with a decision between pulling your kids out of school to take a break while work is slow or vacationing during their breaks when work might be busy.
 Building a capable, trustworthy team will simplify this decision come vacation time.